San Diego Real Estate Law Attorney Solving Problems for Real Property Buyers and Sellers

 Third Party Interference – Sometimes other investors, agents or brokers will try to get involved in a real estate transaction that is already underway between buyer and seller.
 For instance, an agent or investor may offer more money to a seller who is already under contract with a buyer, tempting the seller to find a way to break the contract.
 An experienced real estate litigation attorney can help resolve these matters and protect your rights and investment.

-Help is Available from a Seasoned, Knowledgeable San Diego Real Estate Attorney
+Help is Available from a Seasoned, Knowledgeable San Diego Real Estate Litigation Lawyer

 Attorney Jon Alan Enochs has decades of experience in real estate litigation both as an attorney and in the banking field dealing with credit and collections on real estate secured loan transactions.
 If you are looking to invest in real property in San Diego, contact Jon Alan Enochs for advice and assistance throughout the process, including the resolution of any legal disputes which occur during or after the transaction.